HeikoStudt/BeckyPlugin.Net/plugins/AutoAddressBook/README.md

    * ModuleInit.Fody
    * MimeKit (Github, parsing mail messages)
    * ini-parser

+ * I got it working in Visual Studio 2019 Community as well.
+   However, the compiling seems not 100% stable, probably because of some timing issue with DllExport at initial build.
+The resulting DLLs are stable, though.

 # The structure of the plugin project
   * There are two projects: